 1. Talk to knowledgeable sources

 When I got the test results back, and the recommendation for surgery, that wasn’t the end of my research.
-After the diagnoses, and the decision between you and your veterinarian that your dog will be having surgery, you are bound to have some residual questions.
+After the diagnosis and the decision between you and your veterinarian that your dog will be having surgery, you are bound to have some residual questions.
 Sometimes you just need to schedule a second appointment with your veterinarian so that you can ask more questions.
 Many veterinary clinics offer paid teleconference meetings for residual questions.
 It can also help to ask around if any of your friends or family members have had similar experiences.
 Often hearing from people you personally know will be very reassuring.
 As tough as it is, try to avoid “Dr. Google,” because often it will make you feel really anxious.

 2. Plan the pre-surgery blood work ahead of time

-My other friend who is a skilled veterinary technician had additional useful advice for me.
+My friend who is a veterinary technician had useful advice for me.
 One of her suggestions was something that never would have occurred to me: she suggested that I schedule Miles’ blood test a few days before surgery.
-Before a veterinary clinic will put a dog under anesthesia, the veterinarian needs to make sure the dog is in good health, and that the dog’s body can handle the stress of being anaesthetized.
+Before a veterinary clinic will put a dog under anesthesia, the veterinarian needs to make sure the dog is in good health, and that the dog’s body can handle the stress of anesthesia and surgery.
 On a routine surgery day, the patients (pets) awaiting surgery are normally all dropped off first thing in the morning.
 They then have their blood drawn, and their blood is tested in order to clear them for surgery.
 My veterinary technician friend’s advice was excellent for several reasons:

 - If the clinic can determine that the dog is healthy and cleared for surgery a few days ahead of time, you can prevent the following scenario: the dog gets dropped off, waits anxiously on an IV in a cage at the veterinary clinic, and then is deemed unfit for anesthesia.
 The dog then has gone through all of the pre-surgery stress for nothing.
 For the sake of your pet, it is great to know that you can do your part (scheduling the appointment, taking the time off) to do your part to prevent this complication.